Itheum/architecture-diagrams/live_whitepaper.md

 # Decentralized Governance <a name="governance"></a>

 The Itheum platform will aim to be a `public-goods platform that's fully decentralized`.
 Public goods in the sense that all the technological developments that are made as part of Itheum's vision will always be available in the public domain and not privatized in any way.
-Although it will take some time to fully get there; especially in the area of our web2 data on-ramp/bridge technology (e.g. Data Collection and Analytics Toolkit).
+Although it will take some time to fully get there; especially in the area of our web2 data on-ramp/bridge technology (e.g. Data CAT).
 But it's worth noting that our web3 technology stacks will be fully available in the public domain from day one.

-With our technology deliverables aligned to be made available as a fully public-goods platform, the next important aspect to decentralization is to have our technology development roadmap DAO controlled with 🔼ITHEUM token holders being able to collectively and fairly decide on the technology strategy and direction of roadmap delivery.
-It's worth noting that "fully DAO controlled" platforms are complex to set up and will require some platform operating maturity before implementing, but the ultimate intention of Itheum is full decentralization and this will happen progressively over time to ensure the Itheum platform will remain in the hands of the public - but at the same time, be a robust operating technology solution that will be around for the next 100 years.
-Until the platform roadmap is progressively transformed into a fully DOA-controlled element, the Core Team will manage the prioritized of the roadmap items with some pathways detailed on how the platform will transition to decentralization.
+With our technology deliverables aligned to be made available as a fully public-goods platform, the next important aspect to decentralization is to have our technology development roadmap DAO controlled with $ITHEUM token holders being able to collectively and fairly decide on the technology strategy and direction of the roadmap delivery.
+It's worth noting that "fully DAO controlled" platforms are complex to set up and will require some platform operating maturity before implementing, but the ultimate intention of Itheum is full decentralization and this will happen progressively over time to ensure the Itheum platform will remain in the hands of the public - but at the same time, be a robust operating technology solution that will be around for the next 50 years.
+Until the platform roadmap is progressively transformed into a fully DOA-controlled element, the Core Team will manage the prioritization and delivery of the roadmap items with some pathways detailed on how the platform will transition to decentralization.
 This is described below in the "Foundation DAO" section.

-Once the Itheum platform transforms into having its operations and roadmap strategy DAO controlled, the intention is to have the native token (🔼ITHEUM) be the governance token.
-New advanced yet seamless DAO schemes will be built around the 🔼ITHEUM token that will increase the utility of the 🔼ITHEUM token and also ensure the best user experience for our platform users and token holders.
-People who own 🔼ITHEUM will be able to participate in DAO votes and collectively make decisions on the future of Itheum.
+Once the Itheum platform transforms into having its operations and roadmap strategy DAO controlled, the intention is to have the native token ($ITHEUM) be the governance token.
+New advanced yet seamless DAO schemes will be built around the $ITHEUM token that will increase the utility of the $ITHEUM token and also ensure the best user experience for our platform users and token holders.
+People who own $ITHEUM will be able to participate in DAO votes and collectively make decisions on the future of Itheum.

 Itheum has 2 high-level forms of DAO schemes that will be implemented in our platform:
 1. Foundation DAO: This is the platform governance DAO that will eventually be responsible for the future direction of Itheum's technology strategy and roadmap.